Sarthak-Dayal/Sarthak-Dayal/README.md

 ## Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 ![](https://komarev.com/ghpvc/?username=Sarthak-Dayal)

-A high school senior and a constant tinkerer hoping to sink his teeth into Reinforcement Learning and Robotics.
+A student at UT sinking his teeth into Reinforcement Learning and Robotics.
 Currently pursuing a B.S. in Computer Science @ The University of Texas at Austin (Class of 2027).
 Reach out to me below!

 📫 sarthak@utexas.edu